 By the beginning of the period nesting was in full swing.
-Mesquite and Athel trees proved to be the prefered arboreal nesting sever with sait order used but very little.
-Considerable ground mesting occurred and some nests were found in bare fields devoid of vegetation.
+Mesquite and Athel trees proved to be the prefered arboreal nesting sever with salt coder used but very little.
+Considerable ground mesting eccured and some nests were found in bare fields devoid of vegetation.

 An attempt was made to determine nesting success of doves using an Athel grove in the north pertion of Unit I, but swing to the press of other duties, it had to be given up.
 However, out of a total of 25 nests containing 2 eggs each, it appears that the average nesting success per nest is 1.2 birds.
-Tem of the nests produced two young able to fly; four contained one able to fly; while eggs and young in fourteen nests were destroyed either by the strong spring winds or other egg laying or else were excluded from the total of 26 because two weeks had elapsed from the time we found young and were able to revisit the nests.
-In the future it is hoped that time will allow a much more complete study since Imperial Valley is one of the better dove-producing areas in couthern California.
-Iditle work has been done for this bird here, and like Topsy, they jest grows.
+Ten of the nests produced two young able to fly; four contained one able to fly; while eggs and young in fourteen nests were destroyed either by the strong spring winds or other sauses-(roadrumners (?)).
+Eleven other nests either destroyed before egg laying or else were excluded from the total of 28 because two weeks had elapsed from the time we found young and were able to revisit the nests.
+In the future it is hoped that time will allow a much more complete study since Imperial Valley is one of the better dove-producing areas in southern California.
+Iditle work has been done for this bird here, and like Topsy, they "jest grows".

 The dove banding program also suffered from lack of time although 36 were banded, this includes 31 nestlings.
-This brings the master of banded doves this year to 320.
+This brings the number of banded doves this year to 328.

-On June 4 a dead, impature bird was found north of Westmorland, Spaninetion disclosed it had been shot.
+morland.
+Smallestion disclosed it had been shot.

 A hunting season of 30 days encompassing all of September has been established for the Mourning and White-winged Dayes for this year.
 The latter species is not too abundant here.
-Bug limit is 10 of each or in the aggregate.
-A considerable number of nestlings may suffer or perish this season.
+Bag limit is 10 of each or in the aggregate.
+A considerable number of nestlings way quarter or perish this season.

-2, Gambel's Quail
+2. Gambel's Quail

-For broods of quail were observed this summer, and it is not the uncommon to see pairs without young.
+For broods of quail were observed this summer, and it is not bee uncommon to see pairs without young.
 A covey of three-week old birds was seen as late as August 25.